dmx-systems/dmx-documentation/docs/devel.rst

 The plugin turn-around cycle
 ****************************

-This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you change the code.
-We develop a very simple plugin called "DMX Bookstore" from scratch.
+This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you've modified the plugin code.

+We develop a very simple plugin from scratch called "DMX Bookstore".
 According to the above :ref:`P1-P4 <plugin-types>` figure the Bookstore plugin is of type *back-end-only* (P1).
 It has no logic (no Java or JavaScript code).
 The only thing the Bookstore plugin does is defining the "Book" data model.
 Mainly JSON is in use.
 So this type of plugin is quite easy to create, even for non-programmers.

 On the other hand in conjunction with the DMX Webclient installing even a data-model-only plugin like DMX Bookstore has quite an impact.
 You can instantly create/edit Book topics.
 You do so via forms which are auto-generated from the data model.
 All the generic features like search, delete, hide, navigate, associate are there immediately.
 Basically this means: data model goes in, basis of a bookstore CMS comes out.